oldprogrammersneverdie/oldprogrammersneverdie.github.io/_posts/2017-08-18-nodejs-create-a-site-search-engine-with-mongodb.md

 ---
 title: NODEIS | CREATE A SITE SEARCH ENGINE WITH MONGODB
 description: The LIKE operator doesn't exist in MongoDB.
 This is not a problem.
-header: CREATE A SITE SEARCH ENGINE WITH MONGODB
+header: NODEIS | CREATE A SITE SEARCH ENGINE WITH MONGODB
 ---
 The LIKE operator doesn't exist in MongoDB.
 This is not a problem.
 The real problem here is to choose between two MongoDB operators that many people think are similar, namely $regex and $text.